AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_web.md

 ## V1.0.7

-V1.0.8 was released on September 30, 2022.
+V1.0.7 was released on September 30, 2022.
 #### New features

 - Supports custom chat room attributes.
 - Adds the `onLog`  method to implement user log callbacks.
-- Adds the `needAffiliations` and ` needRole ` parameters in the `getJoinedGroups` method to allow you to get the number of members in a group and your own group role.
+- Adds the `needAffiliations` and `needRole` parameters in the `getJoinedGroups` method to allow you to get the number of members and your role in the groups that you join.

 #### Improvements